sergiogrz/pdsnd_github/README.md

 * New York City
 * Washington

+The datasets used in the project have been provided by [*Motivate*](https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

 The purpose of this project has been to learn how to code in **Python**, as well as to use some essential libraries for Data Science, such as **NumPy** and **Pandas**.

 Essentially, I have created a program to import the data and answer interesting questions about it by computing descriptive statistics.
 It also includes a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

+#### The datasets

+Randomly selected data for the first six months of 2017 are provided for all three cities.
+All three of the data files contain the same core six columns:
+* Start Time (e.g., 2017-01-01 00:07:57)
+* End Time (e.g., 2017-01-01 00:20:53)
+* Trip Duration (in seconds - e.g., 776)
+* Start Station (e.g., Broadway & Barry Ave)
+* End Station (e.g., Sedgwick St & North Ave)
+* User Type (Subscriber or Customer)

+The Chicago and New York City files also have the following two columns:
+* Gender
+* Birth Year

 #### Statistics computed